nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

-#### Feature 1 - `createtag`:
+#### Creating a new Tag

+User can create a new pre-defined `Tag` in WIFE with the `createtag` command.
 The `createtag` command creates a new tag in WIFE which can be used to create a new tag that can be used to classify food items in food lists.
 Once the tag is created using this command, the tag can be applied to food items using the `tag` command.

 **Implementation**